OpenRTMFP/ArcusNode/README.md

 #### ArcusEvent.finish()
 The _finish_ method resumes protocol communication after a listener is done.
-The CONNECT event for example is triggered when a connection request is coming in.
-Then the request is acknowledged to the client immediately, but the answer for the request is only sent, after the _finish_ method was called by the listener.
+The CONNECT event for example is triggered when a connection message is coming in.
+Then the message is acknowledged to the client immediately, but the answer for the message is only sent, after the _finish_ method was called by the listener.
 The _finish_ method can only be called once for an Event.
 If there is more than one listener for an event, the user is responsible for calling _finish_ only once.

 The arguments the _finish()_ method takes depends on the event type: